calculang/nested-life-projections-example/README.md

 Although the `q_x` formula is explicitly overridden to use new inputs and the logic in `term.cul.js` has no notion about them, the calculang **compiler** infers that `num_deaths` all the way to `fut_claims` in `term.cul.js` should use the new inputs.

 Input inference explains why there is a lot of empty/minimalistic brackets in calculang functions and calls (which I might remove in future).
-Input inference promotes very general specification of modelling logic, so that modelling logic can be shared across lots of different modelling exercises.
+Input inference promotes very general specification of modelling logic, so that it can be shared across lots of different exercises on models.

-Input inference clearly helps formulas to be more concise, but flexibility and reusability is it's real purpose.
+calculang aims to make models that are multipurpose in the extreme (and transparent and communicable), and where this follows naturally from the language design.

-calculang aims to make models that are multipurpose in the extreme, and where this follows naturally from the language design.
+Input inference clearly helps formulas to be more concise, but flexibility and reusability is it's real purpose ♻️

 </details>